 Home equity loan rates and fees can vary substantially depending upon which lender you choose.
 A simple internet search for a $50,000 2nd mortgage for someone with a 700 credit score can find home equity rates that may vary between 3% to 4%.
 Some home equity lenders might charge a $50 fee each year, and others may charge nothing.
 When shopping home equity interest rates, make sure to find out if the lender is charging an annual fees with the loan or line.

 It is also important when shopping for fixed home equity interest rates or the best HELOC rates, that you get a “Good Faith Estimate” from the lending company after the underwriter evaluates your credit score and debt to income ratio so that you know that you are getting an accurate quote for the home equity rates you were quoted.

 #3 Look for Good Deals

 There are a lot of home equity loan lenders out there today.
-Fixed rate second mortgages and HELOC loans are back in a big way.
+Fixed rate second mortgages and HELOC loan programs are back in a big way.
 They are competing with each other, and if you look around, you may find a great deal and low home equity loan rates from a credible lending source.

 Some lenders for example might temporarily waive their annual fees and even closing costs.
 Keep in mind if you close that credit line within a few years, you could have to pay back the closing costs.

 Credit unions frequently offer lower interest rates and fees than banks because they are less oriented towards profits than a traditional lending institution.
 Many home equity loan shopper find that they can get a substantially lower interest rate with a credit union.
 However, most credit unions require a very high credit score and sometimes the maximum loan amount is a lot lower than most home equity lenders.